 The Sad Afterlife of Invertebrate Psychology

-But this objective limit also confounds our ability to imagine what the world must be like to these organisms—that is, to use Romanes’s formulation, the quality of their conscious experience.
+But this objective limit, in contrast to Forel’s thought experiment, also confounds our ability to imagine what the world must be like to these organisms—that is, to use Romanes’s formulation, the quality of their conscious experience.
 Lubbock writes rather poetically of this limit: “The familiar world which surrounds us may be a totally different place to other animals.
 To them it may be full of music which we cannot hear, of color which we cannot see, of sensations which we cannot conceive.”
 As if in direct response to Romanes’s “eject,” Lubbock writes, “We have five senses, and sometimes fancy that no others are possible.
-But it is obvious that we cannot measure the infinite by our own narrow limitations” (192)—that is, cannot measure the experience of other organisms by our own limited senses.
-Nor, in contrast to Forel, can we imagine that experience using our instruments.
-Where Romanes, and Darwin before him, saw the human mind as the standard of measurement for the psychology of invertebrates, for Lubbock insect psychology represented a radical displacement of the mind of man.
+But it is obvious that we cannot measure the infinite by our own narrow limitations” (192).
+Where Darwin, Romanes, and Forel all saw human senses as the standard of measurement for the psychology of invertebrates, Lubbock believed we cannot measure the experience of other organisms by these senses.
 The mental differences that must exist due to differences of physiology cannot be overcome by analogy, nor by imagination.
-Nevertheless, he says, this limit represents “the true interest of natural history.”
+To Lubbock, invertebrate psychology represented a radical displacement of the mind of man.
+Nevertheless, he says, the limit of our affinity with invertebrates represents “the true interest of natural history.”
 That is, not “stuffed birds and beasts in glass cases,” “insects in cabinets,” or “dried plants in drawers”, but “their relations to one another,” “their instincts and intelligence,” and “what the world appears to them” (192-93), despite that he saw no method for a way forward.
 Philosophical natural history indeed.

 Lubbock essentially denied the possibility of an invertebrate psychology—not, like Fabre, because he denied that invertebrates possessed a quality of mind analogous to our own, but because he saw such a psychology as the limit of inquiry.
 He did not deny that spineless things possess experience, but he believed the quality or nature of that experience to be beyond our comprehension.
 Lubbock therefore represents a detractor to what might have been an emerging discipline, pioneered by Darwin, Romanes, and Forel, premised on the belief that the minds of invertebrates are knowable.
 Each of these would-be psychologists saw connections between the mind of man and invertebrates.
 Whether through an evolutionary analogy, as Darwin thought, through the undefined and undefinable quality of our own conscious experience, as Romanes thought, or through common behaviors rooted in a minimum of mind, a psychome, as Forel thought, “there is,” they all agreed, “such a thing as comparative psychology” (Forel, Ants 35).
 Their optimism reflects a nineteenth-century belief in the power of analogy to build connections between unlike things—a belief galvanized, perhaps, by Darwin’s release of nature and science from the binds of theology.
 Mind, they thought, might flow through even the smallest channels of life.
 However, the twentieth century challenged the idea that science or analogy can draw us closer to our spineless distant cousins and proved Lubbock prescient.
 The reasons for this lay beyond the scope of this analysis, but I will conclude with one further thought experiment from the philosopher of mind Thomas Nagel’s classic 1974 essay “What Is It Like to Be a Bat?” in order to gesture at the sad fate of invertebrate psychology, as well as at the consequences of this fate.

-Nagel’s essay is a touchstone of philosophy of mind.
-It has become a standard reference in any account of mind in nonhuman animals.
+Nagel’s essay has become a standard reference in any account of mind in nonhuman animals.
 He set out to find the limits of scientific analysis when it comes to mind.
 The question of his title is the central question of comparative psychology: Do other forms of life have experience of the world?
 If so, what is the quality of that experience?
 And how can we know?
 He shares with Erasmus Darwin and his successors the premises that “mind” is the product of the physiology of brain and that brain physiology is a function of the senses.
 The senses provide the stuff of mind because they determine the architecture of brain.

 Equipped with these identical premises, Nagel ran a thought experiment that produced very different results.
 Bats hang relatively close to humans on the tree of life.
 We share a common ancestor that existed only about 80 million years ago.
 We are sufficiently similar to bats to believe that they do in fact have experience of the world: there is something it is like to be a bat.
 (If you disagree, consider that we are more closely related to bats than to dogs.)
 Nagel calls this the “subjective experience” of the bat, or, what the world must feel like to that organism.
 But bats possess a sense we do not: echolocation.
 If there is something it is like to be a bat, then echolocation is it.
 Echolocation makes bat experience bat-like; and while we can, he thinks, imagine what it would be like for us humans to build a world-picture with sound, we cannot imagine what it is like for a bat to experience that picture.
 Our shared physiology does not extend so far as a bat’s ability to produce sound-pictures.
 And so ultimately the subjective experience of nonhuman animals cannot be “expressed in [the] objective terms” of science.
 Subjective experience is the limit of scientific analysis.